janmejayspurohit/adt_web/README.md

 # SHAKTI HEROES_web

-## This is the web app for the SHAKTI HEROES project for our course B565 at Indiana University.
+## This is the web app for the team SHAKTI HEROES project for our course Applied Databasse Technologies at Indiana University.

 ## Getting started